 Our Core Services

-By making these services available to investigators, the cores also encourage the adoption of a broader range of technical approaches by individual investigators, strengthening neuroscience research on campus and expanding the scope of their extramurally funded projects.
+By making these services available to investigators, the cores also encourage the adoption of a broader range of technical approaches by individual investigators, strengthening neuroscience research on campus and expanding the scope of extramurally funded projects.

 Anthony Brown, PhD